ethyca/fides/docs/fides/docs/guides/generate_resources.md

 # Working With an AWS Account

-The `generate system aws` command can connect to an AWS account and automatically generate resource YAML file based on tracked resources.
+The `generate` command can connect to an AWS account and automatically generate resource YAML file based on tracked resources.

 ## Providing Credentials